-Key 1 (Len) sets the clip length.
+- Key 1 (Len) sets the clip length.
 The length can be reconfigured at any time without losing notes, even with the sequencer running.
 Available clip lengths are dependent on the chosen time signature.
-For 4/4 time, the defaults are 4, 8, 16, 32, 64, 128, 256, 512 and 1024 steps.

-Tip: "fine-adjust" clip lengths by pushing and turning the DATA knob to enable polymetric sequences.

-- Key 2 is currently without function, but is reserved to select one "Extra Layer" for each clip.
-This currently defaults to a "CC Layer" for recording MIDI CC data and will be extended for further extra layers in later LoopA revisions. - Key 3 (Trn) transposes the whole clip.
-Tip: when this operation is active, press the DATA knob and turn it to transpose full octaves.
+For 4/4 time, the defaults are 4, 8, 16, 32, 64, 128, 256, 512 and 1024 steps. - Tip: "fine-adjust" clip lengths by pushing and turning the DATA knob to enable polyrhythmic/polymetric sequences. - Key 2 is currently without function, but is reserved to select one "Extra Layer" for each clip.
+This currently defaults to a "CC Layer" for recording MIDI CC data and will be extended for further extra layers in later LoopA revisions. - Key 3 (Trn) transposes the whole clip. - Tip: when this operation is active, press the DATA knob and turn it to transpose full octaves.
 This is handy during live performance. - Key 4 (Scr) scrolls the track notes forwards and backwards, wrapping around at both ends. - Key 5 (Zoom) zooms notes in or out.
-For example a zoom of 0.5 speeds up the sequence by a factor of 2 by "compressing" the note lengths.
-Tip: "fine-adjust" zoom factors by pushing and turning the DATA knob to experiment with polyrhythmic sequences e.g. stretch a 4/4 drum beat by a factor of 1.33 to produce a polyrhythm.
-Hotkey Tip: press and hold the SELECT knob with Zoom active to freeze and reverse the playback order of a clip try it out! :) - Key 6 (Freeze) stores a clip with transformations applied and resets all clip parameters to zero.
+For example a zoom of 0.5 speeds up the sequence by a factor of 2 by "compressing" the note lengths. - Key 6 (Freeze) stores a clip with transformations applied and resets all clip parameters to zero.
 Any notes are deleted if they fall outside the displayed area, e.g. if the clip length was shortened.
 Just like in mathematics, the order of operations strongly determines the outcome of applied transformations.
 Freeze "locks in" a change before progressing to the next transformation.
 Compare scroll, freeze, zoom versus zoom, freeze, scroll.

-9.8 NOTES Screen
+8.8 NOTES Screen